 At work, everyone is familiar with the feeling of having too much to do and not enough people to do it.
-We accept it as a reality we must suffer, when actually there are ways to improve the overload.
-According to MIT Sloan Professor Nelson Repenning, digital tools for communication and collaboration often can’t fix the root causes: poor work design and entrenched organizational behaviors.
+We attempt to use digital tools for communication and collaboration to make work more manageable, but according to MIT Sloan Professor Nelson Repenning, these tools often can’t fix the root causes: poor work design and entrenched organizational behaviors.

 Despite the well-documented costs of work overload, many leaders continue to believe that their organizations thrive under duress.
 “It’s a popular but pathological approach to management,” writes Repenning in an MIT Sloan Management Review article.